TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-As I said before, the version in use of Grafana is 8.20, so we do some research and find an article where it tells us that it is most likely vulnerable to a Path Traversal:
+The version in use of Grafana is 8.20, so we do some research and find an article where it tells us that it is most likely vulnerable to a Path Traversal:

 <br />